Feminist movement: Religion

 Early feminists such as Elizabeth Cady Stanton concentrated almost solely on "making women equal to men."
 However, the Christian feminist movement chose to concentrate on the language of religion because they viewed the historic gendering of God as male as a result of the pervasive influence of patriarchy.
 Rosemary Radford Ruether provided a systematic critique of Christian theology from a feminist and theist point of view.
-Stanton was an agnostic and Reuther is an agnostic who was born to Catholic parents but no longer practices the faith.
+Stanton was a freethinker and Reuther is an agnostic who was born to Catholic parents but no longer practices the faith.

 Islamic feminism is concerned with the role of women in Islam and aims for the full equality of all Muslims, regardless of gender, in public and private life.
 Although rooted in Islam, the movement's pioneers have also used secular and Western feminist discourses.
 Advocates of the movement seek to highlight the deeply rooted teachings of equality in the Quran and encourage a questioning of the patriarchal interpretation of Islamic teaching through the Quran, hadith (sayings of Muhammad), and sharia (law) towards the creation of a more equal and just society.

 Jewish feminism seeks to improve the religious, legal, and social status of women within Judaism and to open up new opportunities for religious experience and leadership for Jewish women.
 In its modern form, the movement can be traced to the early 1970s in the United States.
 According to Judith Plaskow, who has focused on feminism in Reform Judaism, the main issues for early Jewish feminists in these movements were the exclusion from the all-male prayer group or minyan, the exemption from positive time-bound mitzvot, and women's inability to function as witnesses and to initiate divorce.

 Starting since the 1970s, the Goddess movement has been embraced by some feminists as well.